trevorsandy/lpub3d/tools/docs/README.txt

 -Fix: Convert special characters (copyright and trademark) from Wide Char to UTF8 for MSVC build (r677)
 -Fix: Remove final colour model if exist when Fade Step is not enabled (r674)
 -Fix: Clear cache when turning fade on/off (r674)
--Fix: fadeStep and preferCentimeter setting mixmatch (r674)
+-Fix: FadeStep and preferCentimeter setting mixmatch (r674)
 -Fix: Search directories not updated when directory added to Ldraw.ini (r673)
 -Fix: When background is transparent context menu functionality is lost (fix is a hack which sets the bg-color to white with an alpha of 1.) (r672)
 -Fix: When a CALLOUT allocation is changed, if you right-click a model in the callout and not the callout itself, the ALLOC meta is placed after the CALLOUT END and has no effect - meta appended but should be inserted (r650)